Valentine’s Day Counting Mats

 I’m looking forward to February because that means we’re one month closer to spring, this snow is killing me.
-I created these adorable Valentine’s day counting mats for my preschooler but these math worksheets would be fun for a toddler as well.
+I created these adorable Valentine’s day counting mats for my preschooler but these math printables would be fun for a toddler as well.
 If they need help counting to ten, then these are for you.

 If you’re looking for a fun Valentine’s Day learning activity, you’re going to love how simple and easy this is.
 It’s great for preschool learning and a simple way to build up their confidence and learning how to count as well.